Azure/azure-functions-durable-extension/docfx/articles/overview.md

 * If orchestrator code needs to get the current date/time, it should use the <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.CurrentUtcDateTime> API, which is safe for replay.
 * Non-deterministic operations need to be done in activity functions.
 This includes any interaction with other input or output bindings.
 This ensures any non-deterministic values will be generated once on the first execution and saved into the execution history.
 Subsequent executions will then use the saved value automatically.
 * Orchestrator code should be **non-blocking** - i.e. no `Thread.Sleep` or equivalent APIs.
 If an orchestrator needs to delay for a period of time, it should use the <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.CreateTimer*> API.
-* Orchestrator code must never initiate any async operation outside of the operations exposed by <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext> - e.g. no `Task.Delay` or `HttpClient.SendAsync`.
+* Orchestrator code must never initiate any async operation outside of the operations exposed by <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext> - e.g. no `Task.Run`, `Task.Delay` or `HttpClient.SendAsync`.
 The Durable Task Framework executes orchestrator code on a single thread and cannot interact with any other threads which could be scheduled by other async APIs.
 * Because the Durable Task Framework saves execution history as the orchestration function progresses, **infinite loops should be avoided** to ensure orchestrator instances do not run out of memory.
 Instead, APIs such as <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*> should be used to restart the function execution and discard previous execution history.

 While these constraints may seem daunting at first, in practice they are quite easy to follow.
 Where possible, the Durable Task Framework will attempt to detect violations of the above rules and throw a `NonDeterministicOrchestrationException`.
 However, this detection behavior is best-effort and orchestrator code should never depend on it.